 In Reception we encourage our children to be independent learners.
 We encourage them to choose activities, tidy up after themselves, access snack and dress and undress independently - this is something we support initially.
 We ask that you support us by encouraging your child to become more independent at home e.g. dressing and undressing, helping with jobs around the house.

-Once the children have settled into Reception our first topic this term will be 'Amazing me and Our World'.
+Once the children have settled into Reception our first topic this term will be 'Myself and Animals and Friendship'.

-In Reception we teach phonics daily.
-Phonics is the learning and application of the letters and sounds children need in order to read and write.
-Phonics is split into phases based on children's development.
-Information and activities can be found at the following websites.
-Please use these at home to play games with your children and support their learning.
+In Reception, we teach phonics daily.
+We follow Read Write Inc. Phonics is the learning and application of the letters and sounds children need in order to read and write.
+Phonics is split into groups based on children's development.
+Information can be found in the link below.

 Your child can bring water into school in a water bottle with a sports cap.
 The bottles need to be labelled with your child's name.